-The Tangelo executable has an option --plugin-config that specifies a plugin configuration file.
-This defaults to /etc/tangelo/plugin.conf.
-The file is a YAML configuration file consisting of a list of objects, one for each plugin under consideration.
+The Tangelo configuration file supports an option plugin that specifies a plugin configuration.
+The option's value should be a YAML expression consisting of a list of objects, one for each plugin under consideration.
 The objects themselves are relatively simple:

 '''

 name: foobar

-enabled: true

 path: /path/to/foobar/plugin

 name: quux

-enabled: false

 path: path/to/quux

+name: docs

 '''